NikolaySimakov/ClickChain/server/README.md

 ├── db - db related stuff.
 │ ├── migrations - manually written alembic migrations.
 │ └── repositories - all crud stuff.
-├── models - pydantic models for this application.
-│ ├── domain - main models that are used almost everywhere.
-│ └── schemas - schemas for using in web routes.
+├── schemas - schemas for using in web routes.
 ├── resources - strings, enums, constants that are used in web responses.
 ├── services - logic that is not just crud related.
 └── main.py - FastAPI application creation and configuration.